Chapter 11

 Final Render Plugin

 Need speed and realism?
-Final Render provides both by allowing you to choose between biased and unbiased rendering options.
+Final Render provides both by allowing a choice between biased and unbiased rendering options.
 That flexibility is a big deal for artists working on advanced projects who need to switch gears.

 Choosing the Right CGI Software